Wondering what to serve with jambalaya? I’ve rounded up 12 tasty side dishes that will transform this delicious favorite into an unforgettable meal!

 Just combine your favorite greens, nuts, proteins, veggies, cheese, and dressing, and you’re good to go!

-I suggest adding avocado slices and goat cheese, though, as their creamy and tangy flavors complement jambalaya well.
+I suggest adding avocado slices and goat cheese, too, as their creamy and tangy flavors complement jambalaya well.

 What better way to pair your savory and spicy jambalaya than with some sweet, buttery, and briny oysters?